tokolist/yii-components/protected/extensions/yiicomp/components/YiiImageHandler/readme.md

 Usage
 -----

-Please refer to ImageHandler documentation.
+Please refer to the ImageHandler documentation.